 Denver Central Market features multiple vendors (photo: Denver Central Market Facebook)

-The Source Hotel provides even more delicious options, including modern Israeli food from Safta, flavorful barbecue from Smōk, sushi from Temaki Den, and artisanal pastries from Reunion Bread.
-Aforementioned rooftop restaurant The Woods is also located at The Source, offering an incredible ambiance and an elevated American menu.
+The Source Hotel provides even more delicious options, including modern Israeli food from Safta, flavorful barbecue from Smōk, and sushi from Temaki Den.
+Aforementioned rooftop restaurant Cimera is also located at The Source, offering an incredible ambiance and an elevated Latin menu.

 Spend a Night Bar Hopping Around the Neighborhood